GoogleCloudPlatform/ops-agent/integration_test/README.md

 1. Configure the application to expose its metrics by running `applications/<application>/<platform>/post` on the VM.
 This might be a no-op for some applications.
-1. Configure the the Ops Agent to look for the application's metrics by running `agent/ops-agent/<platform>/enable_<application>` on the VM.
+1. Configure the the Ops Agent to look for the application's logs/metrics by running `agent/ops-agent/<platform>/enable_<application>` on the VM.
+1. Run `applications/<application>/exercise` script to send some load to the application, so that we can get it to generate some logs/metrics
+1. Wait for up to 7 minutes for logs matching the expectations in `applications/<application>/expected_logs.yaml` to appear in the Google Cloud Logging backend.
 1. Wait up to 7 minutes for the metric from `applications/<application>/metric_name.txt` to appear in the Google Cloud Monitoring backend.